maherrer/mutual-aid-sql-database/README.md

 - Expand reporting queries

 ## How to Run

-1. Execute `G1_Final_Project.sql` to create tables
+1. Open the SQL file in SQL Server or Azure Data Studio
-2. Run insert statements (if included)
+2. Execute the script to create tables and relationships
-3. Execute queries to test outputs
+3. Run queries to test and explore the database